beastsaber/bsaber/src/collections/posts/hidden-features-of-beatsaver.md

 ![](/uploads/posts/uncovering-beatsaber-features-11.png)

 Using the `mapper:` keyword will only show maps uploaded by the mapper and not collaborations.
-This can you allow to search maps of a given mapper with the the filters and search terms.
+This can allow you to search maps of a given mapper with the known filters and search terms.

 The `mapper:` keyword can also be used multiple times allowing to, for example, search across alt accounts too.

 ![](/uploads/posts/uncovering-beatsaber-features-12.png)

-# Finding a Map by it's Hash
+# Finding a Map by its Hash

 If you only have the hash of a map you can find the map by putting the hash in the search bar and clicking "Search".
 This will open the respective map's page similar to `key:` keyword.